Hiranuma Kiichirō: Return to cabinet

 Hiranuma became a central figure in a conservative reaction against the New Order Movement promoted by Fumimaro Konoe since his reappointment as prime minister in July 1940.
 Hiranuma criticised the Imperial Rule Assistance Association as a potential "new shogunate" prejudicial to the prerogatives of the Emperor.
 Hiranuma was furthermore concerned that the new organisation was being dominated by radicals with socialist tendencies, such as Yoriyasu Arima, Kingoro Hashimoto and Seigo Nakano.

 Eventually Konoe himself began to feel that the New Order Movement had become too radical.
 As a solution for this Hiranuma entered the cabinet as Home Minister in December 1940.
 Hiranuma's associate, Lieutenant General Heisuke Yanagawa became minister of justice at the same time.
 Hiranuma moved to neutralise the IRAA, stating in the Diet in January 1941 that the IRAA would not conduct politics, but merely serve as a public association supporting the state.
 In March the leadership of the IRAA was replaced, with Yanagawa being appointed to the hitherto vacant post of vice president and the moderate former Finance Minister Sōtarō Ishiwata replacing Yoriyasu Arima as secretary general.
 Hiranuma declared in April that IRAA would be under the supervision and control of the Home Ministry.

 As Home Minister, he was a staunch defender of State Shinto.
 Hiranuma declared: "We should research the ancient rites in detail and consider their application in administrative affairs in general and the common life of the nation.”

 Hiranuma was strongly opposed to the political and diplomatic actions of Foreign Minister Yōsuke Matsuoka and to the Tripartite Pact concluded between Imperial Japan, Nazi Germany, and Fascist Italy in September 1940.
 The cabinet was reshuffled in July 1941 in order to remove Matsuoka, partially due to Hiranuma's maneuvering.

 In the new cabinet Matsuoka was replaced by Admiral Teijiro Toyoda.
 Hiranuma and Yanagawa became ministers without portfolio, with Hiranuma's protégé Harumichi Tanabe as his successor in the Home Ministry.
 During this period Hiranuma frequently met with the American Ambassador Joseph Grew in order to de-escalate the conflict between Japan and America.
 In August 1941 was Hiranuma attacked in his home by a member of a small ultranationalist group.
 Despite being shot six times Hiranuma survived and fully recovered.

 Hiranuma withdrew from government upon the resignation of Konoe in October 1941.

 Jushin

-Hiranuma served as one of the jushin (重臣), or unofficial senior advisors, to Emperor Hirohito during World War II.
+Like other former prime ministers, Hiranuma served as one of the jushin (重臣), or unofficial senior advisors, to Emperor Hirohito during World War II.
 Hiranuma saw the jushin as the core of a new group of genrō advisors, as the last surviving Meiji period genrō, Prince Saionji Kinmochi, had died in November 1940.
 The new group included former prime ministers Mitsumasa Yonai, Nobuyuki Abe and Fumimaro Konoe.
 In April 1945, Hiranuma was again appointed president of the Privy Council.